slidesk/slidesk-extras/plugins/animate/README.md

 # SliDesk Plugin: Animate

-This plugin lets you add a timer to automatically advance to the next slide.
+This plugin lets you animate elements of your page.

-To allow that, you need to add a class on the slide, prefixed with `auto-`.
+To allow that, you need to add a class on the slide and its next: `animate`.

 ```
 ## A slide with no animation